arjunbaidya/arjunbaidya/README.md

 🌱 I’m always learning and evolving as a machine learning & deep learning practitioner.

-💞 I topped the batch in a credit course on Data Science conducted by Indian Institute of Technology, Madras.
+💞 I topped the batch with 90% net score in a credit course on Data Science conducted by Indian Institute of Technology, Madras.
 Was awarded Elite plus Gold certificate.

 💼 In the past, I have worked full-time at various top Fortune 500 companies such as Adobe Inc, Hewlett-Packard, Accenture.